 This is my challenge to myself as a mindful designer and human and the challenge I would like to extend to you all.

-Signup for our Mindful Design Challenge and have daily mindfulness, empathy and compassion prompts sent to your email each week.
-Share them on Twitter #mindfuldesign @designerup.
+Share your mindful design ideas with us on Twitter #mindfuldesign @designerupco.
 Let's spread the word and the work of empathy and push towards being more compassionate makers.

 How do you practice empathy?
 Let us know if the comments?